 Let’s look at the top three phishing prevention methods and some key reasons they fail to protect personal information.

 - Passwords are inherently weak.
 Most people reuse passwords.
 Even if you use a password manager, what good does that do if your master password is guessable?
 Ultimately, passwords are a “shared secret,” which means they’re sitting ducks in a data center that can be breached.

 - It’s easy to crack passwords.
 Because passwords are shared secrets, they’re always vulnerable.
 Even worse, most passwords are easy to guess.
-Brute force attacks, credential spraying, and credential stuffing prove that if there’s a password, there’s a way to get hacked.
+Brute force attacks, password spraying, shoulder surfing, and credential stuffing prove that if there’s a password, there’s a way to get hacked.

 - Password resets are useless in account takeover situations.
 When hackers gain control of your account, they can reset the password to lock you out.

 - Phishing emails prey on human behavior like fear and excitement.
 It’s easy to forget what you learned in a training video when confronted with an email containing alarming information.

 - Phishing techniques evolve faster than training programs.
 Hackers are aware of anti-phishing trends and use that information to design attacks users won’t anticipate.